makersacademy/chitter-challenge/README.md

 ## To run tests

-Before running tests ensure you have run `rake setup`.
+Before running tests ensure you have run `rake db:local_setup`.
 Then `Bundle exec rspec` to run all tests.

 ### Clearing the databases

-`rake teardown` to clear the databases.
+`rake db:teardown` to clear the databases.

 ### My approach to this project